-- 1. The End User Equipment must be a Close Control Air Conditioner (CCAC) registered under GEMS and comply with the Greenhouse and Energy Minimum Standards (Close Control Air Conditioner) Determination 2012. - 2.
+- 1. The End User Equipment must be a Close Control Air Conditioner (CCAC) registered in the GEMS Registry as complying with the Greenhouse and Energy Minimum Standards (Close Control Air Conditioner) Determination 2012. - 2.
 The CCAC must have an EER at least 20% greater than the Baseline for the corresponding figure for the type and cooling capacity in Table F3.1.